 Paragon Testing Research Grants fund research projects up to a maximum of $30,000CAD (including institutional overhead).
 Paragon will not consider projects that involve substantial travel costs, funded release from academic and teaching commitments, stipends to the primary investigator, or the purchase of expensive equipment.

 Projects will be funded for a period of one year and should be completed within that one-year period.
-The disbursement of Paragon Testing Research Grants will be made in three stages with each disbursement depending on the achievement of the following project benchmarks:
+The disbursement of Paragon Testing Research Grants will be made in four stages with each disbursement depending on the achievement of the following project benchmarks:

 To apply for this grant, the primary investigators need to provide their CVs and a research proposal of 2,000 to 2,500 words (not including tables, figures, and references).
 Proposals should follow APA style and researchers’ names should be on the cover page only.